UltraMessaging/um_perf/README.md

 https://github.com/UltraMessaging/um_perf and clicking the green "Code" button (select "Download ZIP").

-To build the tools, the "bld.sh" scrit can be used.
+To build the tools, the "bld.sh" script can be used.
 Note that it sources a script named "lbm.sh", which you must provide.
 Copy "lbm.sh.example" and insert your license key.